 | Leeds Building Society | 85 years remaining from the start of the mortgage. |

-Off the back of unsuccessful correspondence with the freeholder of her first floor flat in Stratford Upon Avon, Isabella commenced the lease extension process as the eighty year deadline was quickly coming.
-The transaction completed in April 2013.
-The freeholder’s fees were kept to an absolute minimum.
+After lengthy discussions with the freeholder of her garden flat in Stratford Upon Avon, Niamh started the lease extension process just as her lease was approaching the all-important eighty-year deadline.
+The transaction was concluded in February 2006.
+The freeholder’s charges were kept to an absolute minimum.